gx9702/UA-TypeRepository/Core/Part3/DataTypes/Boolean/readme.md

 <!-- datatype -->
 ## Boolean
+Describes a value that is either TRUE or FALSE.
 <!-- end of description -->
 The fields of the Boolean DataType are defined in the following table: